LeadWoods0902/DandD_Nightmare_Plague/Campaign Goals.md

 - Retrieve his axe

 ## Jasper
-- Unite the five elements
+- Unite the elemental domains to prevent the mortal plane from unravelling
+	- Sansom, master of the earth - complete
+	-

 ## Mazikeen
 - Regain her memory